Old Fashioned Molasses Cookies (Soft and Chewy)

 Instructions

-- Beat shortening and white sugar together for 3-4 minutes,using electric mixer, until fluffy, scraping down sids as needed.
+- Beat shortening and sugar.
+With an electric mixer, beat the shortening and white sugar together for 3-4 minutes, until fluffy, scraping down the sides as needed.
 Add egg and molasses and beat until well blended.

-- Mix the flour, baking soda, baking powder, salt, and spices in a large, separate mixing bowl.
-Add the flour mixture to shortening and sugar mixture one cup at a time.
+- Mix dry ingredients and combine.
+Mix the flour, baking soda, baking powder, salt, and spices in a large, separate mixing bowl.
+Add the flour mixture to the shortening and sugar mixture one cup at a time.
 Mix at low speed after each addition until just combined.

-- Cover bowl with plastic wrap and chill in fridge one hour.
+- Chill.
+Cover the bowl with plastic wrap and chill in the fridge for one hour.

-- Preheat oven to 350 convection bake OR 375 on regular bake.
-Shape into tablespoon sized balls and roll in sugar individually.
+- Shape.
+Preheat oven to 350℉ convection bake OR 375℉ on regular bake.
+Shape into tablespoon-sized balls and roll in sugar individually.

-- Bake for 9-11 minutes, depending on how crisp you would like the edges.
+- Bake.
+Bake for 9-11 minutes, depending on how crisp you would like the edges.
 Cool on racks.
-Store in airtight container up to five days.
+Store in an airtight container up to five days.
 (See notes for freezing instructions.)

 Video